 For this reason, you should bring extra copies of documents you wish to have marked as exhibits.
 Unless the original copy is necessary, photocopies may be marked.
 But be sure to bring the original to verify that no alterations have been made to it.

 You may request that the original exhibit be returned to you when the decision becomes final.
-See special rules for telephone hearings and documentary evidence.

 No. Such a conversation would not be permissible.